Chapter 2. Using Chez Scheme

 the result is a mutually recursive pair of procedures that, when called, will loop indefinitely or until the system runs out of space to hold the recursion stack.
 If yang must be defined as anything other than a variable, its definition should precede the definition of yin, since the compiler assumes yang is a variable in the absense of any indication to the contrary when yang has not yet been defined.

 A subtle consequence of this useful quirk of the interaction environment is that the procedure free-identifier=?
-(Section 8.3 of The Scheme Programming Language, 4th Edition) does not consider unbound library identifiers to be equivalent to unbound (potentially bound) top-level identifiers, even if they have the same name.
+(Section 8.3 of The Scheme Programming Language, 4th Edition) does not consider unbound library identifiers to be equivalent to (as yet) undefined top-level identifiers, even if they have the same name, because the latter are actually assumed to be valid variable bindings.

 (library (A) (export a)